Parenting Strategies

 PinteresT

 Resilience building for highly sensitive children represents a crucial aspect of parenting that often gets overlooked.
 You might think they’ll “grow out of it.”
-But the truth is, highly sensitive children process sensory information intensely and that won’t go away as they get older.
+But the truth is, highly sensitive children process sensory information intensely.
 They also have strong emotional reactions.
 This means parents need to use specific parenting approaches to help their children thrive.

 What exactly is resilience building for highly sensitive children?
 It means giving your child the tools to handle life’s challenges.
 Think of the normal bumps, bruises, and heartbreaks.
 Building resilience helps sensitive children manage these situations without falling apart.